TimAstier/react-roguelike/ROADMAP.md

 - [ ] Attack initiative
 - [ ] Create 3 types of creatures with unique traits
 - [ ] Reset interactionText on death
-- [ ] Display death messaged on gameover screen
+- [ ] Fix creatures can move through walls when packed?
+- [ ] Fix creatures moving away when bumping into each other

 ## Map generation